US TAG to ISO/TC 59 and ISO/TC 59/SC 19

 - TC 59/SC 19 Prefabricated building

 Any individual or organization based in the United States of America that has an interest in standards development is encouraged to participate through the ANSI accredited Technical Advisory Group (TAG).
-U.S. Representatives interested in participating in the TC 59 U.S. TAG should complete the Membership Application.
+US Representatives interested in participating in the ISO/TC 59 and ISO/TC 59/SC 19 US TAG should complete the Membership Application.

-As TC 59 considers the development and approval of new standards and the establishment of new subcommittees and working groups, the U.S. TAG can weigh in to assure that U.S. interests are represented.
+As ISO/TC 59 and ISO/TC59/SC 19 consider the development and approval of new standards and the establishment of new subcommittees, working groups, and work items, the US TAG can weigh in to assure that US interests are represented, including appointing experts to participate directly in the working group activities.

-Participating in the U.S. TAG to ISO/TC 59
+Participating in the US TAG to ISO/TC 59 and ISO/TC 59/SC 19

 The construction industry is constantly being challenged with demands of higher effectiveness and better profitability, and new demands emerge as globalization and international trade expand.
 The standards developed under ISO/TC 59 address these demands and benefit the entire industry.
-They also provide frameworks that other construction-related committees at ISO can build on in their work.
+Additionally, ISO/TC 59/SC 19 will cover the expanding field of off-site construction and pre-fabricated buildings.
+Both the technical committee and subcommittee also provide frameworks that other construction-related committees and subcommittees at ISO can build on in their work.

-There are many advantages to joining the U.S. TAG to TC 59.
+There are many advantages to joining the US TAG to ISO/TC 59 and ISO/TC 59/SC 19.
 As a member, you will:

 - Shape the future of your industry by lending expertise to the creation of building and civil engineering standards that will affect your business and international trade